The University of Nottingham

 The locations demanded in a concrete and site-sensitive way that we relate the concepts and histories addressed in the workshops to material processes, and confronted us with the direct issue of how material change shapes those histories.
 They also provided the opportunity to intensively engage with a wide range of approaches in the humanist tradition - documents, maps, photos, oral history, conversations with managers and ecologists, and creative art works.

-Location: Wicken Fen, Cambridgeshire
+Workshop 1: Wicken Fen, Cambridgeshire

 Date: 5th-7th November 2010